google/osv-scanner/README.md

 [Package URLs]: https://github.com/package-url/purl-spec

 ### Specify Lockfile(s)
-If you want to see vulnerabilities from specific lockfiles, you can use the following command:
+If you want to check for known vulnerabilities in specific lockfiles, you can use the following command:

 ```console
 osv-scanner --lockfile=/path/to/your/package-lock.json --lockfile=/path/to/another/Cargo.lock